ahmadelgamal/ucb-my-food-choices/README.md

 ## Description

-Ever been to an event where food was served and you, or someone you know, had a hard time finding food that they like or that fits their dietary needs?
+Ever been to an event where food was served, and you, or someone you know, had a hard time finding food that they like or that fits their dietary needs?

 Well, the solution is **My Food Choices!**